 Our process follows six structured steps from initial consultation through final delivery, with clear milestones and communication at every stage.

 1. Initial consultation and scope assessment.
 We begin with a detailed conversation about your research question, study design, data availability, target journal, and timeline.
-During this consultation, we assess the complexity of the project, identify the appropriate reporting guideline, and determine whether additional services such as biostatistics consulting or figure preparation are needed.
+During this consultation, we assess the complexity of the project, identify the appropriate reporting guideline, and determine whether additional services such as our biostatistics consulting services or figure preparation are needed.
 This consultation is free and results in a detailed, personalized quote.

 2. Target journal selection and formatting specification.
 Choosing the right journal is one of the most consequential decisions in the publication process.
 We help you evaluate journals based on scope alignment, impact factor, audience, acceptance rate, review timeline, and open access options.
 Once you select a target journal, we configure all formatting parameters (word limits, reference style, figure resolution, abstract structure) before writing begins.
 For guidance on this critical step, read how to choose a target journal.